upsilonproject/upsilon.github.io/docs.md

 ---
-title: Services & Documentation
+title: Documentation
 ---

 Upsilon is built from a microservices architecture, composed of several services that connect together.
 This makes Upsilon easy to build, scale and extend.
+The documentation below lists each microservice separately.

 ### [Drone](upsilon-drone)